 - April 1969: The minuteman III launches from a silo for the first time.

-- August 1970: The Poseidon C-3 ICBM becomes the first solid fueled rocket to be launched from a submarine.
+- August 1970: The new Poseidon C-3 ICBM is successfully launched from a submerged submarine.

 - January 1977: The first Trident I C-4 SLBM flies a test mission from a surface pad.

 - April 1979: Trident I flies its first test mission from a submerged submarine.